“I’m pretty confident in my ability to be a good manager, but a lot of it is instinct…I’m not sure I can teach that to others.”

 What are the most important skills for senior leaders to develop?

-There’s a lot that goes into being a great leader who develops and leads other managers, but there are certain things that are of critical importance.
+There’s a lot that goes into being a great leader who develops and leads other managers, but there are certain things that are of critical importance for you to learn.

-These are a few of those habits and concepts:
+Here are some of the most important of those habits and concepts: